What is Erectile Dysfunction?

 - Penis pump: usually a vacuum that draws blood into the penis

-- Pelvic floor strengthening/relaxation: increases blood flow to the penis and decreases unnecessary tension that may be restricting blood flow
+- Pelvic floor strengthening/relaxation: increases blood flow to the penis and decreases unnecessary tension that may be restricting blood flow.
+To assist with learning how to voluntarily contract and release these muscles, Pelvic Floor Therapy can help.

-- Acoustic Wave Therapy: kinetic enegery applied to the groin and penis, which increases blood flow/new blood vessel formation, reverses chronic inflammation, stimulates collagen production and releases trigger points
+- Acoustic Wave Therapy: kinetic energy applied to the groin and penis, which increases blood flow/new blood vessel formation, reverses chronic inflammation, stimulates collagen production and releases trigger points

 - Penis implant: surgically placed in the body to erect the penis